cornerstonejs/cornerstone3D/packages/docs/docs/concepts/cornerstone-tools/segmentation/state.md

 ## ToolGroups

-`SegmentationDisplayTool` is a Tool inside `Cornerstone3DTools` that is responsible for displaying the segmentation representations.
-From each `Segmentation`, a `ToolGroup` can create a `SegmentationRepresentation` and display it.

 ### Adding a SegmentationRepresentation to a ToolGroup

 Next, we need to add the `SegmentationRepresentation` to the `ToolGroup`.
 This can be done by